-What advantages does a smile bring?
+What does a smile mean?

-What does the perfect smile look like?
+How does the perfect smile look?

-A Smile Makes You Memorable
+It Makes You Memorable

 It’s not your nose, a birthmark, or the curve of your lips that make you memorable.
 It’s your smile!
-Not only will you remember something better yourself, but other people will also remember you much better when you smile.
+Not only will you remember something better yourself, but other people also remember you much better when you smile.
 Science confirms this with several tests in which test subjects consistently remembered the happy, smiling likenesses better, even though they only saw the faces for a few seconds.
-Their memory was noticeably worse as soon as they tried to memorize abnormalities such as a pronounced nose or an intelligent facial expression.
+Their memory worsens as soon as they tried to memorize abnormalities such as a pronounced nose or an intelligent facial expression.

-A Smile Revs Your Creative Engine
+It Revs Your Creative Engine

-A Smile Increases Your Charm
+It Increases Your Charm

-A Smile Can Get You Promoted
+It Can Get You Promoted

 This is How to Get a Perfect Smile